 Working from home requires a shift in your mindset.
 Self employment is empowering and for many parents the best way to achieve a flexible working environment.
 However you need to still think like an employee.

 What top tips do you have for building a productive work from home business?Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡